corespace/34DemsPCOMap/README.md

 </Placemark>

 Merge this with data from pco.csv.

 Calculate "middle" point of polygon.
 Ex code: https://github.com/manuelbieh/Geolib#geolibgetcenterarray-coords

+TODO: Some precints are defined as 'multipolygons' - figure out how to calculate the centroid for them...
+* 2802
+* 3290
+* 315
+* 339
+* 2959
+* 3219
+* 411
+* 416
+* 3626
+* 3380
+* 709
+* 2659
+* 3444
+* 1091
+* 1097
+* 1216
+* 2680

-Throw all this into elasticsearch. https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html
+TODO: Throw all this into elasticsearch. https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html

-Then on query, can use geo_shape to find person's precinct + geo_distance to find all within x distance.
+TODO: Then on query, can use geo_shape to find person's precinct + geo_distance to find all within x distance.